ai-safety-foundation/sparse_autoencoder/docs/content/index.md

         [sparse_autoencoder.source_data][], that stream data from HuggingFace and pre-process (tokenize & shuffle).
    3. **Activation resampler** to help reduce the number of dead neurons.
-   4. **Metrics** that log at various stages of training (e.g. during training, resampling and validation), and integrate with wandb.
+   4. **Metrics** that log at various stages of training (loss, train metrics and validation metrics) , based on torchmetrics.
    5. **Training pipeline** that combines everything together, allowing you to run hyperparameter sweeps and view progress on wandb.